advanced-security/codeql-development-toolkit/README.md

 </tr>
 </table>

+*Please Note: This project is an Open Source Tool maintained by @advanced-security/es-advanced-security.
+It is not an officially supported product of Github is provided
+"as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness ofr a particular purpose and noninfringement.*

 The CodeQL Development toolkit is a tool for making common CodeQL development workflows easier.
 Some of its key features include: